 Hounds on Your Property

-Living in a county where hunting with hounds is legal doesn’t mean you have to tolerate illegal or unethical behavior.
-Always report violations to Law Enforcement as soon as the violation occurs.
+Living in a county where hunting with hounds is legal doesn’t mean you have to tolerate illegal behavior.
+Always report violations of the law to Law Enforcement as soon as the violation occurs.

-• Hounds that appear lost should be collected — call the number on the collar immediately.
+- Hounds that appear lost can be collected or animal control should be contacted.
+If collected, call the number on the collar immediately.
 If the hunter/owner does not respond, call animal control.

 Laws Pertaining to Hunting with Dogs